install.packages("tidyverse")

 0.66])

-- The effect of gender [Females] is statistically significant and negative
+- The effect of gender [male] is statistically significant and positive (beta =

 Standardized parameters were obtained by fitting the model on a standardized